Enriched-AI/privacy-policy_personalized_gpt/privacy-policy.md

     Privacy Policy for Paris Travel Expert GPT

     We do not collect, store, or share any personal information from users of this Custom GPT Action.
-When you interact with this GPT, your queries are sent to our server (hosted at [your domain]) purely for the purpose of generating travel recommendations for Paris.
+When you interact with this GPT, your queries are sent to our server purely for the purpose of generating travel recommendations for Paris.

         No User Data Retention: We do not keep logs or records of your queries or personal information.